wp-plugins/wp-o-matic/readme.txt

 Tags: autoblogging, feeds, feed, rss, atom, aggregation, content, syndication, posts, Post, writing, bot, admin, automation, aggregator, page, pages, rapid, creation, generation, seo, AJAX, google, images, caching, cache, fetch, categories, category
 Requires at least: 2.2.1
 Tested up to: 2.6.2
-Stable tag: 1.0RC4
+Stable tag: 2.0

 WP-o-Matic makes autoblogging a snap by automatically creating posts from the RSS/Atom feeds you choose, which are organized into campaigns.

 == UPDATE! ==

-HEY EVERYONE!
-WE'LL BE ROLLING OUT WP-o-MATIC 2, WITH A REVAMPED INTERFACE, PLUGINS SUPPORT AND AD REVENUE TOOLS REALLY SOON!

-Follow http://twitter.com/wpomatic to stay on top of all the WP-o-Matic news!
+Follow http://twitter.com/themeskult to stay on top of all the WP-o-Matic news!

 == Description ==